CBID2/100-Days-of-Open-Source/progress-tracker.md

 ## Day 69

 - **Project**: [LinksHub](https://github.com/rupali-codes/LinksHub)
 - **Description**: See the description in [Day #2](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-2) to learn more about it.
-LinksHub is participating in Hacktoberfest, an open source challenge that happens every October, so we received this spammy pull requests.
+LinksHub is participating in [Hacktoberfest(https://hacktoberfest.com/), an open source challenge that happens every October, so we received a couple of spammy pull requests.
 To solve this problem, I suggested that we add a automated feature that labels spam pull requests.
 - **Tasks completed**: One of the maintainers managed to create a pull request for this issue.
 - **Challenges faced**: So far, the pull request has received one approval and we need another one in order to get it approved.
 Hopefully, we'll get the pull request merged soon.
 - **Resources used**: [Spamtoberfest](https://github.com/marketplace/actions/spamtoberfest-pull-request-spam-checker) is the feature we are adding to the repository.